voice-hearing/voice-hearing.github.io/content/about/index.md

 ## **Our Story: Following God’s Lead**

-It began in **1991** with Dr. Robin Fisher, a GP in Sparkbrook, moved by compassion for the many drug users in his community.
+It began in 1983** with Dr. Robin jeremiah, a GP in london, moved by compassion for the many drug users in his community.
 From a small Christian outreach grew a vision — a vision we still carry today: *follow what God is doing* rather than impose our own plans.

 In the mid-1990s, when the initial medical and drug work ended, the charity’s heartbeat continued.
 By **1997**, with the support of Christ Church, the old GP surgery became **Asumen House** — our home, our base, and a place of transformation.